 For longer-term implementation of the Nitrate Control Program, the Central Valley Water Board’s permitting actions specific to nitrate discharges to groundwater will fall within one of the two following approaches:

-Individual Approach (Path A) is the approach utilized when an individual permittee (or third party group subject to a General Order wishing to proceed under Path A) decides to comply with the nitrate requirements as an individual/third party, or in circumstances when a management zone is not an available option.
+Individual Approach (Path A) is the approach utilized when an individual permittee (or third party group subject to a General Order wishing to proceed under Path A) decides to comply with the nitrate requirements as an individual/third party, or in circumstances when a Management Zone is not an available option.

-Management Zone Approach (Path B) is the approach utilized when multiple permittees elect to participate in a management zone as the preferred method for complying with the Nitrate Control Program.
+Management Zone Approach (Path B) is the approach utilized when multiple permittees elect to participate in a Management Zone as the preferred method for complying with the Nitrate Control Program.

 Path A is considered the default permitting approach while Path B is an optional approach.
-Where appropriate, the Central Valley Water Board will encourage permittees to work cooperatively with each other and other stakeholders to implement the Nitrate Control Program through a Management Zone
+Where appropriate, the Central Valley Water Board will encourage permittees to work cooperatively with each other and other stakeholders to implement the Nitrate Control Program through a Management Zone.

-The Nitrate Control Program provides the Central Valley Water Board with flexibility and authority to permit discharges of nitrate to groundwater using Alternative Compliance mechanisms rather than traditional permitting determinations.
-The Board’s options for Alternative Compliance include: (1) determining availability of assimilative capacity on a volume-weighted average basis for a management zone; (2) granting a conditional exception for meeting nitrate water quality objectives in discharges and/or in groundwater; and, (3) offsets.
-To authorize Alternative Compliance through one of these options, the Board must approve an Alternative Compliance Project as part of the authorization.
-A fundamental element of any Alternative Compliance Project is that it must ensure that groundwater users impacted by discharges of nitrates have access to drinking water that meets state and federal drinking water standards, and must provide specific milestones and timelines for meeting all three management goals of the program.In circumstances where it is not reasonable, feasible or practicable to meet management goal 2 and/or goal 3, permittees must still indicate how discharges of nitrate will be controlled to the extent that is reasonable, practicable and feasible.
+The Nitrate Control Program provides the Central Valley Water Board with flexibility and authority to permit discharges of nitrate to groundwater using an Alternative Compliance mechanism rather than traditional permitting determinations.
+The Alternative Compliance mechanisms are offsets or a conditional exception for meeting nitrate water quality objectives in discharges and/or in groundwater.
+The Board must approve an Alternative Compliance Project as part of the authorization to use the conditional exception.
+A fundamental element of any Alternative Compliance Project is that it must ensure that groundwater users impacted by discharges of nitrates have access to drinking water that meets state and federal drinking water standards, and must provide specific milestones and timelines for meeting the three goals of the Salt and Nitrate Control Program.
+To this end, the Alternative Compliance Project must include enforceable and quantifiable interim deadlines that focus on reducing nitrate in ongoing discharges and a proposed final compliance date for ongoing discharges of nitrate to cease causing or contributing to exceedances of the applicable water quality objective in the receiving water.
+Any determination by the Central Valley Water Board that managed aquifer restoration activities need not commence or continue shall be made in the context of a future proposed amendment to the Basin Plans to either de-designate beneficial uses or adopt a site-specific water quality objective.

 The Nitrate Control Program protects high quality groundwater by establishing nitrate triggers.
 Nitrate triggers are not water quality objectives themselves.
 The Central Valley Water Board may authorize a discharge, or collective discharges in a Management Zone, to exceed a nitrate trigger level, but to do so the Board must approve an Alternative Compliance Project, except in limited and unique circumstances.